thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

   {{sec-certification-reference}}).

-Unless compatibility with existing infrastructure is a concern, emitters (e.g., devices that implement the PSA Attestation API) SHOULD produce tokens with the claim keys specified in this document.
+Unless compatibility with existing infrastructure is a concern, emitters (e.g., devices that implement the PSA Attestation API) MUST produce tokens with the claim keys specified in this document.

 To simplify the transition to the token format described in this